anonymousException/renpy-translator/README.md

 ------

-A unpacked ren‘py game (for what you can find .rpa files under the game directory)  like this:
+An unpacked ren‘py game (for what you can find .rpa files under the game directory)  like this:

 ![img](https://github.com/anonymousException/renpy-translator/blob/main/docs/img/unpacked.png)

+You can try to translate [the tutorial game]() following the tutorial

 if not you can try to unpack it